Azure/azure-sdk-for-net/sdk/vision/Azure.AI.Vision.ImageAnalysis/samples/Sample06_People.md

 This sample demonstrates how to get a detect people in an image.
 To get started you'll need a URL for a Computer Vision endpoint.
 See the [README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/vision/Azure.AI.Vision.ImageAnalysis/README.md) for links and instructions.

-## Key concepts

-### People Detection Result

-A `PeopleResult` is the result of the people detection analysis.
-It contains a list of detected people, each with their bounding box coordinates and a confidence score in the range [0, 1].
-The higher the confidence score, the more accurate the detected person is likely to be.

 ## Examples

 The following sections provide code snippets using the `client` created above, covering using ImageAnalysis to detect people in an image: